hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 npm install -g remixd
 ```

-If you have not already, install the dependencies for the contract in the net-emissions-token-network directory:
+If you have not already, make sure Hardhat is installed globally to your machine (see above) and install the dependencies for the contract in the net-emissions-token-network directory:

 ```bash
 npm install